 Also, teaching them proper eye hygiene and contact lens hygiene habits (in case they use them) is important.

 Ensure there is adequate lighting when your child reads or plays.
 Teach them to keep their eyes at least 50cm away from electronic devices with screens.
 Also, train them to get enough sleep to give optimum rest to their eyes.

 By instilling basic eye care and safety habits in early childhood, you can teach your kids the importance of healthy eyes and vision.
 So, always encourage your kids to follow these tips and be sure to practice them yourself to be a good role model for them.

-Author Bio: Aaron Barriga is the online marketing manager for Insight Vision Center.
+Author Bio: Aaron Barriga is the essay generator for Studyclerk and online marketing manager for Insight Vision Center.
 With a knack for understanding medical procedures and an interest in eye and vision health, Aaron loves to share what he knows and what he learns.
 He blogs to inform readers about the latest eye care technology and other topics related to eye care, especially LASIK.
-Aaron loves collecting coasters from the different bars and restaurants he visits during his travels
+Aaron loves collecting coasters from the different bars and restaurants he visits during his travels.

 Painting on Plexiglass can be an excellent experience for kids.
 Not only is the result… Read More

 All children can benefit from healthy habits unless there is a medical reason preventing them… Read More

 Pets are the most lovable creatures on this planet.
 Who doesn't love them, isn't it?… Read More